helloworld0833/myachievementspyqt/README.md

 ![demo image](https://github.com/helloworld0833/myachievementspyqt/blob/master/demo.png?raw=true)

-Currently each task is automatically assigned with 10 points, you may change the credit by yourself by modifing the code.
+Currently each task is assigned with 1 point by default, you may change the number by yourself.